Content warning for colonization

 With direct labour, the job's value is determined by how it affects the person or community.
 The job is paid by what it produces rather than by money.
 Because money has been taken out of the equation, the reward for cleaning your house is having a clean house.
 The reward for giving birth is then in the children and what they grow up to do.
 There are many tasks that young children are put in charge of.
 Because children, like women, are generally expected to stay home, the tasks they assist with bring a direct benefit to the person who gave birth to them.
 When the children grow up, there are direct benefits to the person who raised them.
 With children assigned female at birth, the benefit is often the brides-wealth paid in cattle.
 With children assigned male, it is their continuing family legacy and the possibility of raising their social status.

-Because the Nuer economic system was built around direct labour rather than wage labour, the work that goes into being pregnant, giving birth, and raising children is treated as equally important to other forms of work.
+Because the Nuer economic system was built around direct labour rather than wage labour, the work that goes into being pregnant, giving birth, and raising children was treated as equally important to other forms of work.

-Thus, the social roles of gender were deeply wrapped up in the job of caring for children; women were only required to stay close to the community and complete specific tasks because those were the jobs that made the most sense in concert with the raising of children.
+Thus, the social roles of gender were deeply wrapped up in the job of caring for children; women were required to stay close to the community and complete specific tasks because those were the jobs that made the most sense in concert with the raising of children.

 When a person assigned female at birth was infertile, there was no reason for them only to do the jobs of and fulfill the roles of women.
 Because of this, it was a common and well-known practise up until the 1930s for people assigned female at birth to transition into becoming a "social man" and marry a woman.